dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/openapi.md

 ### Describe response types

 OpenAPI supports providing a description of the responses returned from an API.
-Minimal APIs supports three strategies for setting the response type of an endpoint:
+Minimal APIs support three strategies for setting the response type of an endpoint:

 * Via the [`Produces`](/dotnet/api/microsoft.aspnetcore.http.openapiroutehandlerbuilderextensions.produces) extension method on the endpoint
 * Via the [`ProducesResponseType`](/dotnet/api/microsoft.aspnetcore.mvc.producesresponsetypeattribute) attribute on the route handler